backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/RDS Read Replica & Multi AZ.md

 > [!tip]- Classic use case of Read Replicas
 > **Reporting application** wants to read you data.
 You create a read replica for it since reading from the main database will effect the performance of production application.

 - In AWS there is a *cost when data goes from one AZ to another*.
-For *RDS read replicas* if its in the *same region then we don’t have to pay this fee*.
+For *RDS read replicas* if its in the *same region then we don’t have to pay this fee* since it is a *managed service*.
 	- ![[attachments/Pasted image 20220421121900.png]]
 	- Read Replicas are *billed as a standard DB Instance and at the same rates*.
 You are not charged for the data transfer incurred in replicating data between your source DB instance and read replica within the same AWS Region.
 	- Remember inter AZ transfer does cost money but its less when you are using private IPs.
 In case of RDS Read Replica its nice you don't have to pay for the inter AZ transfer.